-The past 50 of my 87 years have been devoted to a search for answers to three questions; questions self-evident to any thinking person since the middle of the twentieth century.
+More than 60 of my 89 years have been devoted to a search for answers to three questions, which should beself-evident to any thinking person since the middle of the twentieth century.

 Why are organizations everywhere, whether political, commercial, or social, increasingly unable to manage their affairs?

 Why are people, everywhere, increasingly in conflict with and alienated from the organizations of which they are part?

 Why are society and the biosphere increasingly in disarray?

 The search for answers led to a realization that we are in the midst of a growing epidemic of institutional failure, not only in the sense of collapse, but the more pervasive and insidious form.
 Institutions increasingly unable to realize the purpose for which they were created, yet continuing to exist, growing wildly out of control as they devour resources, demean people, and destroy the environment.

 It led to a realization that a 400-year-old societal age was rattling in its death bed and another was struggling to be born; that everything was changing with accelerating speed, with one incredibly important exception.
 There has been no new concept of societal organization since the notions of nation state, corporation, and university were brought into being, the newest of which is centuries old.